 The ruling council.
 Under overall Roman rule, however, the Jews were given a degree of authority to govern themselves in political and religious matters.
 This authority rested in a council of seventy members called the Sanhedrin.
 The high priest was the head of this council, and the members were drawn mostly from the priesthood and the wealthy families.
 The Sanhedrin included a few Pharisees, who were popular with the people, but the Sadducees were the dominant group.

-The temple.
 There was a magnificent temple in Jerusalem during the time of Jesus’ ministry.
 It was called “Herod’s temple” after Herod the Great, the ruler who built it.
 Both Solomon’s temple and the “second temple” had once stood on the place where it was erected.
 Solomon’s temple, though, had been destroyed by the Babylonians in 586 BC.
 The “second temple” was the one rebuilt by the exiles who returned to Jerusalem before the time of Ezra and Nehemiah.
 This was the temple desecrated by Antiochus IV and then cleansed by Judas Maccabeas, as you will remember from the course introduction.
 Later, it apparently suffered destruction and was rebuilt by Herod around 20 BC.

 Herod’s temple was similar to the previous ones.
 It had several gates, an inner wall beyond which non-Jews could not go, and a heavy veil separating the Holy Place from the Holy of Holies.
 The ceremonies of the temple were carried out by a company of priests headed by a high priest.
 Each year every male Israelite had to pay a temple tax (an amount equal to two days’ wages) for the building’s upkeep and the priests’ salaries.